thesuhas/CS302-SE-Notes/Unit 1/Requirement Engineering.md

 - **External Interfaces**: How the software interacts with other interfaces, people and devices.
 - **Non-Functionality**: All of the quality criterias which drive the functionality such as performance, availability, portability, etc.

+## Requirements Validation

+- Purpose is to ensure that the requirement does what the customer wants it to do.